Triumph Gear Position Sensors Analyzed

-While the Triumph Thunderbird Storm, Thunderbird LT, Rocket III, and Speed Triple all have different part numbers for the sensor, the sensors operate in the same way.
-The differences between models are likely due to either physical size and mounting, or having a slightly different sensing system.
+While the Triumph Thunderbird Storm, Thunderbird LT, Rocket III, 1600 ABS and Speed Triple all have different part numbers for the sensor, the sensors operate in the same way.
+The differences between models are due to either physical size and mounting or having a slightly different sensing system.

 The gear position sensor for newer models has 7 electronic switches that are activated.
 The gear selector moves through the 1-N-2-3-4-5-6 positions in sequence.
 These switches connect increasing resistance values to electrical ground through a fixed resistor in the Electronic Control Module (ECM), and this creates a different output voltage for each gear.
 The computer inside the ECM reads the voltage to determine which gear the bike is in.

-The sensor for older Triumph bikes uses 3 wires instead of 4.
-These sensors are likely based on a variable resistor element instead of the switched resistances of the new models.
+The sensor for older Triumph bikes uses three wires instead of four.
+These sensors are based on a variable resistor element instead of the switched resistances of the new models.
 Triumph may have moved to the switched version because of improved longevity and reliability -- variable resistor elements are prone to wear.

 The ECM uses the gear position information to operate the ignition, the neutral light, and adjust the timing or fuel mixture.